expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

       and Split View on iPad.
       Defaults to `true` currently, but will change to `false` in a future SDK version.

-      ExpoKit: use Xcode to set this.
+      ExpoKit: use Xcode to set `UIRequiresFullScreen`.
     */
     "requireFullScreen": BOOLEAN,